SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/05-Series-of-Conditions.md

 }
 ```

-The program logic **sequentially compares** the input number with the digits from 1 to 9,**each following comparison is being performed only in case the previous comparison was not true**.
+The program **sequentially compares** the input number with the digits from 1 to 9,**each following comparison is being performed only in case the previous comparison was not true**.

-Eventually, if none of the `if` statements are true, the last `else` **clause** is performed.
+Eventually, if none of the `if` statements are true, the `else` **clause** is performed.
 [/slide]